Interested in a project collaboration? Find out the different project options!

 SwiSCI offers different ways of project collaborations:

-- Research projects can use SwiSCI core data, i.e. variables routinely collected through Pathway I, Pathway II or Pathway III.
+- Research projects can use SwiSCI core data, i.e. variables routinely collected through the retrospective study, the survey or the clinical study.

-- SwiSCI Nested projects: Research projects can use variables routinely collected through Pathway 1, Pathway 2 or Pathway 3, combined with an additional data collection.
+- SwiSCI Nested projects: Research projects can use variables routinely collected through the retrospective study, the survey or the clinical study, combined with an additional data collection.

-If you are interested in a project collaboration you are welcome to send us an e-mail request to .
+If you are interested in a project collaboration you are welcome to send us an e-mail request to firstname.lastname@example.org.
 We will send you the corresponding guidelines and forms.

 In order to better understand and optimize the quality of life and health of persons with SCI SwiSCI strives for three special aims: